What is a lockout?

 Employers have two other options once a legal strike/lockout deadline has passed:

-• they can ask for the Ministry of Labour to conduct a supervised final offer vote, which would require the union membership to vote on the Employer’s final offer (also called a forced ratification vote), independent of whether the Executive or Bargaining Team thought it was a good offer to present to members.
+• Ask the Ministry of Labour to conduct a supervised final offer vote (i.e. forced ratification vote), which would require the union membership to vote on the Employer’s final offer, independent of whether the Executive or Bargaining Team thought it was a good offer to present to members.
 An Employer can only use this option once during a bargaining round.